futurice/health-visualizations/UPDATE_DB.md

 * Configure backend to use the new database
 * Test that everything works
 * Remove the old database if necessary

+You can find the production and staging AWS DB host name and credentials from the Futurice password manager (P-Chilicorn-Laaketutka vault).